 In May 2019 we announced a research collaboration with ViiV Healthcare, a global specialist HIV company established by GlaxoSmithKline and Pfizer dedicated to delivering advances in the treatment and care of people living with HIV or who are at risk for developing HIV.
 As part of this collaboration, formulations of select antivirals will be developed using our LNC platform delivery technology.
 Promising formulations will be tested in in vivo preclinical studies to identify a lead LNC antiviral formulation to take forward in development.
+Due to the global pandemic, progress on this program has been limited due to competing ViiV Healthcare priorities.

 In December 2019, we announced a feasibility collaboration with Genentech, a Roche company, to evaluate formulations of a number of Genentech compounds utilizing our LNC platform delivery technology.
+During 2020 we made progress in formulating two molecules from this collaboration and continue to work with Genentech to evaluate these formulations and plan for additional preclinical studies.